HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   classes="big-number",
 ) }}

-The <a hreflang="en" href="https://webmachinelearning.github.io/">Web Machine Learning</a> Community Group and Working Group of the World Wide Web Consortium (W3C) are actively standardizing this shift to make AI a first-class citizen of the web.
+The <a hreflang="en" href="https://webmachinelearning.github.io/">Web Machine Learning</a> Community Group and Working Group of the <a hreflang="en" href="https://www.w3.org/">World Wide Web Consortium</a> (W3C) are actively standardizing this shift to make AI a first-class citizen of the web.
 This effort follows two primary architectural directions: *Bring Your Own AI* and *Built-in AI*.

 #### Bring Your Own AI

-In the Bring Your Own AI (BYOAI) model, the developer is responsible for shipping the model to the user.
+In the Bring Your Own AI (BYOAI) approach, the developer is responsible for shipping the model to the user.
 The web application downloads a specific model binary and executes it using low-level APIs on local hardware.
 This allows running highly specialized models, tailored to the use case, but also requires significant bandwidth.

 There are <a hreflang="en" href="https://www.w3.org/2024/01/webevolve-series-events/media/slides/hu-ningxin.pdf#page=4">three processing units</a> that can be used to run AI inference locally: